 This palette is Paraben-Free and made in Italy.

 Cruelty-Free & Vegan Status

 According to Cruelty-Free Kitty, Natasha Denona is 100% Cruelty-Free.
-In addition to being Cruelty-Free, Natasha Denona sells some Vegan products but is not a 100% Vegan brand.
-However, the Camel Palette is NOT Vegan.
-It contains Carmine.
+Although the brand is Cruelty-Free, Natasha Denona not all of her products are Vegan.
+Unfortunately, the Camel Palette is NOT Vegan because it contains Carmine.